 FOREWORD

 This generic specification has been configured to be applicable to general structural steel framing for buildings and structures.
-The specification is intended to be the implementation tool used to embed the requirements defined in the recently published new Australian Standard AS/NZS 5131 ‘Structural Steelwork – Fabrication and Erection’ into engineering and steelwork procurement practice in Australia, in combination with the ‘Standard Steelwork Drawing Notes’ published by the ASI (a separate document).
+The specification is intended to be the implementation tool used to embed the requirements defined in the Australian Standard AS/NZS 5131 ‘Structural Steelwork – Fabrication and Erection’ into engineering and steelwork procurement practice in Australia, in combination with the ‘Standard Steelwork Drawing Notes’ published by the ASI (a separate document).

-The intent of this specification is to standardise the development of structural steelwork related project requirements across Australia, which will significantly improve efficiencies in project delivery, cost, quality, compliance and long term value.
+The intent of this specification is to standardise the development of structural steelwork related project requirements across Australia, which will significantly improve efficiencies in project delivery, cost, quality, compliance and long-term value.
 In combination with the ASI ‘National Structural Steelwork Compliance Scheme’ (NSSCS) and contingent certification of fabricators, our community can expect risk minimised, fit-for-purpose, value engineered outcomes for structural steelwork projects in Australia.

 Scope

 This specification covers, and is strongly aligned to, the scope in AS/NZS 5131.
 It therefore addresses areas including materials used for fabrication, cutting, holing, shaping, welding, bolting, surface preparation, corrosion protection, shop assembly, handling, transport and erection.
 It also includes recognition of the particular requirements in AS/NZS 5131 for architecturally exposed structural steel (AESS) and cold formed purlins and girts used in conjunction with structural steelwork.

+This specification is also consistent with the 2020 revision to AS 4100.
+The 2020 revision to AS 4100 included reference to AS/NZS 5131 for fabrication and erection and requirements for architecturally exposed structural steel and lamellar tearing.

 Structure of this document